dritter321/car_project/README.md

 # Model Experimenting
 - an XGBoost and a Random Forest Regressor models were trained for experimenting
 - RFR contains programmatic hyperparameter tuning, XGBoost was tuned manually
-- XGBoost won the comparision
+- XGBoost won the comparison

 RFR:
 - RMSE: 1952.71835603326